Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-09.md

   - connected components
 4. Identify and described Application State

+## Challenges

+Using the sample Redux project try these challenges:

+- Create a component that resets all counters
+- Create a component that increments all timers
+- Create a component that displays an average of all counters
+- Create a component that display the min and max counter values

 ## Redux Review

 Discuss issues and questions with tutorial projects.
 Write any questions you have abput the tutorial project down on the board.